zhexuphd/zhexuphd.github.io/_pages/code.md

 The code will be released soon on GitHub.

 **Contributors**
-- Zhe Xu — Department of Media and Communication, LMU Munich
+- Zhe Xu — Faculty of Social Sciences, LMU Munich
-- Shuai Wang — Department of Statistics, LMU Munich
+- Shuai Wang — Faculty of Mathematics, Computer Science and Statistics, LMU Munich